JamesTsay-12/blog-site/_posts/2025-08-13-Pan-Ras-Inhibtors-Mechanism-and-Efficacy.md

 ### Overview

+In my previous article, [KRAS-Mutated Colorectal Cancer: New Treatments, Realities, and What to Expect](https://jamestsay-12.github.io/blog-site/science/2025/08/12/Targeted-Colon-Cancer-treatment-status.html)
+I explored the various promising treatments and clinical trial status for cancer patients with challenging KRAS mutations.
+One of these treatments are a class called Pan-RAS inhibitors, and I wanted to discuss this further.

 Pan-RAS inhibitors—such as **RMC-6236 (daraxonrasib)**—represent a promising new frontier in targeting KRAS-driven cancers.
 Unlike mutation-specific drugs that only target G12C, these agents aim to inhibit active RAS across multiple isoforms and mutant alleles by exploiting a conformational mechanism.
 This post explores **how they work**, why they should **theoretically cover most RAS mutations**, and what **evidence** currently exists to support their effectiveness.

 ---